AkashaRojee/portfolio/README.md

 * Both the mobile and the desktop version have been built.
 The website can be viewed in either view.

-* Main only contains the mobile version and not the desktop version yet.
+* Main only contains both the mobile version and the desktop version, including effects.

-* Desktop version is currently under review.
+* Deploy is currently under review.

 ## Authors